michaelrsweet/zipc/DOCUMENTATION.md

     int
     zipcFileWrite(zipc_file_t *zf, const void *data, size_t bytes);

+The `zipcFileWrite` function writes a buffer of data bytes to a ZIP container file that was created using the `zipcCreateFile` function.

 ## zipcFileXMLPrintf - Write a Formatted XML String to a ZIP Container File